sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-installation.rst

 Databricks Integration Steps
 ======================

-Fire Insights integrates with Databricks.
-It submits jobs to the Databricks clusters using the REST API of Databricks and have the results displayed back in Fire Insights.
+Sparkflows integrates with Databricks.
+It submits jobs to the Databricks clusters using the REST API of Databricks and have the results displayed back in Sparkflows.

 Fire also fetches the list of Databases and Tables from Databricks, making it easier for the user to build their workflows and execute them.